Kyriosity/read-write/README+/software/QA/README.md

 # Software &mdash; Quality &mdash; Assurance

 Development's frivolous, fleeting, and improvising spirit makes software inherently error-prone.

-Breaking changes are as close as the fingers to the keyboard, you can always roll back and there's always a gap till delivery to production (for last-minute fixes or bug introduction).
+The product is pure abstraction ether (or simulation), breaking changes are as close as the fingers to the keyboard, you can always roll back and there's always a gap till delivery to production (for last-minute fixes or bug introduction).

+## What are errors

 Errors are not only bugs but poor performance, frustrating user experience, and missing functionality.